History of Saint Anne's

 In 1900, at a special Vestry meeting, it was resolved to raise funds to furnish a side-chapel - on the understanding that no Communion Table be put in.
 In 1908 Mr Duncan Radcliffe offered to furnish the side chapel as a memorial to his parents.
 The vestry accepted, but refused the Table, “because many parishioners have great objection to such an innovation.”
 However, Mr Radcliffe eventually prevailed, because an altar was put in.
 There were also iron gates at the entrance to the Lady Chapel, copied from the ironwork on a door leading into Durham Cathedral cloisters.
 This took place at the beginning of the long ministry of Canon W.J.
 Elsley, who remained at St Anne's until 1934.
 During his ministry St Anne's School was built, the gift of Mr Fenwick Harrison to the parish in 1915.

 In the following years, St Anne's was still being improved.
 In 1914 a faculty was granted for two candlesticks on each Altar, a Litany desk in the centre aisle, and white marble facings on the chancel steps.
-In 1914 Mr Fenwick Harrison presented an organ, as a memorial to the patriotism of those who voluntarily offered themselves for service in the Great War.
+In 1919 Mr Thomas Fenwick Harrison presented a new organ, as a memorial to the patriotism of those who voluntarily offered themselves for service in the Great War.
 A memorial screen was erected, on which are entered the names of those who died during the conflict.
 Anthony Hogan has set up a website with information about the men listed on the memorial.

 The church in 1915